opengeneva/opengeneva2018/_posts/2018-03-14-acceleration_partners.markdown

 <br>

-We believe that the **Open Geneva Acceleration Program** will tremendously help overcome the difficult *afterhack* phase that most projects face after hackathons.
+We believe that the **Open Geneva Acceleration Partnerships** will tremendously help overcome the difficult *afterhack* phase that most projects face after hackathons.
+We not only welcome accelerators from Switzerland, but also from other countries.
 Our objective is to gather a broad set of partners to serve the diversity of projects produced during Open Geneva.
-We not only welcome accelerators from Switzerland, but also from other countries.

 <br>
 The following acceleration partners have been invited to join Open Geneva 2018 :